MagTek-PaulDeignan/MagTekDocs/docs/Developer Documentation/D100005000MMSDynaDevicesMasterProgrammer'sManual/Commands/Command_Group_0x10nn/10_1008_Cancel_Transaction.md

 ---

 ## Status / Errors
-- `90 00` success
+- `90 00` — success
-- `69 85` no transaction in progress
+- `69 85` — no transaction in progress

-## Notes
+## Implementation Notes
-- Send once and wait for response before issuing a new 0x1001.
+- Send once and wait for the response prior to issuing a new `0x1001`.